jaygriggsau/tic-tac-toe/README.md

 if its a draw it should say its a draw.

+It needs to ony allow one click per grid space

+Check for draw /use array to get board state/

 ## :pencil2: Planning & Problem Solving
 - I found my original problem solving algo was no where detailed enough.